 Otter also allows you to share conversations with your contacts and link to your Google or Zoom account, which is great for small business collaboration.
 The basic version of this app is free, but there are also paid versions.
 Pro is available for $12.99/month which allows you to transcribe 6,000 minutes of audio per month and Business is available for $30/ mo and allows you 6,000 minutes per user.

 Square is a free point-of-sale app that allows you to use your iPhone, iPad, or Android mobile device to accept credit and debit card payments from your customers.
 Once you download the app and sign up for Square's service, they mail you a tiny, square-shaped magstripe reader that plugs directly into your mobile device.
 This reader allows you to swipe customers' cards directly on your phone or tablet and conduct the transaction onscreen through the Square app.
 This effectively turns your device into a streamlined POS system that's easy to use and entirely mobile.

-Customers' payments are added into your business account within two business days or, if you choose, you can pay 1% of the amount deposited and get your funds the same day.
+Customers' payments are added into your business account within one to two business days or, if you choose, you can pay 1.5% of the amount deposited and get your funds the same day.
 Payment processing fees are 2.6% and $0.10 for each transaction using a major credit card.
 You can deposit as little as $25 or as much as $10,000 in a single deposit.